Investigation of airplane hangar collapse in Florida caused by Hurricanes Charley, Frances, and Jeanne.

 The hangar was a large metal Butler-type building with steel frames and metal roof and wall panels.
 It was approximately 150 x 125 feet and housed a variety of private planes at the Kissimmee Municipal Airport.
 Hurricane Charley induced severe torsional moments in the building, resulting in the collapse of multiple frame lines.
 Several planes also sustained varying degrees of damage from the collapse.
 The building was so badly damaged that the only reasonable option was to demolish it.

-Completion Date: 2004 Location: Kissimmee, Forida Owner or Client: Kissimmee Private Plane Airport Prime Consultant(s): WAI Prime; Friedman Rubin & White
+Completion Date: 2004 Location: Kissimmee, Florida Owner or Client: Kissimmee Private Plane Airport Prime Consultant(s): WAI Prime; Friedman Rubin & White